johnwcowan/r7rs-work/ProcessesCowan.md

 Returns the session id of the child process as an exact integer.

-(`process-terminated? `*process*`)`

-Returns `#t` if the process has terminated either normally or on a signal, and `#f` otherwise.

-`(process-stopped? `*process*`)`

-Returns `#t` if the process has stopped on a signal, and `#f` otherwise.

 `(process-exit-code `*process*`)`

-Returns the exit code as an exact integer if the process has terminated normally, or #f if not.
+Returns the exit code as an exact integer if the process has terminated normally, or `#f` if not.

 `(process-stop-signal `*process*`)`

-Returns the signal number as a symbol if the process has stopped on a signal, or #f if not.
+Returns the signal number as a symbol if the process has stopped on a signal, or `#f` if not.

 `(process-terminate-signal `*process*`)`

-Returns the signal number as an exact integer if the process has terminated on a signal, or #f if not.
+Returns the signal number as an exact integer if the process has terminated on a signal, or `#f` if not.

 ## Process termination procedures